PieterCooreman/QuickerSite/README.md

 ## Templating engines

 You can use the [QuickerSite Template Generator](https://pietercooreman.github.io/QuickerSite-Template-Generator/) or [JStemplates.com](https://jstemplates.com/) to generate responsive web designs to use in QuickerSite.
 You can also use the [Cover Generator](https://pietercooreman.github.io/Cover-Generator/) for stand alone Covers.
+[The QuickerSite Newsletter](https://pietercooreman.github.io/QuickerSite-Newsletter-Template-Generator/) finally, generates 100 copy/paste-ready and reliable newsletter templates.

 ## Docs